 Compared to many major cities across Canada, Halifax provides affordable options for renting and buying.
 However, before locking into a lease, you may want to book temporary accommodations for your first few weeks in Canada while you decide where you want to live on a more permanent basis.
 With many urban, rural, and suburban neighbourhoods across the HRM, it may take some time to explore the area to determine the best location.

-Buying a house is more affordable in Halifax than in many of Canada’s large cities, however, many newcomers rent accommodations for a few years to accumulate savings for a down payment to buy a home.
+Buying a house is more affordable in Halifax than in many of Canada’s large cities.
+You can use a site like Houseful to browse properties for sale in Halifax and the surrounding area.
+However, many newcomers rent accommodations for a few years to accumulate savings for a down payment to buy a home.
 If you decide to rent, Halifax offers a range of rental housing options including apartments, basement apartments, condos, townhouses, semi-detached, and detached houses.

 Rental prices in Halifax are more affordable than in other Canadian urban centres.
 The median cost to rent a one-bedroom apartment is $1,300, while a two-bedroom apartment averages $1,606.